 The PHA will make utility reimbursements to the family.
+Tenants are issued debit cards that can be used anywhere Visa is accepted.

 The PHA may make all utility reimbursement payments to qualifying families on a monthly basis or may make quarterly payments when the monthly reimbursement amount is \$15.00 or less.
 Reimbursements must be made once per calendar-year quarter and must be prorated if the family leaves the program in advance of its next quarterly reimbursement.
 The PHA must also adopt hardship policies for families for whom receiving quarterly reimbursement would create a financial hardship.